 Basic knowledge of Cinema 4D & Redshift is required.

-For Redshift users, these additional chapters run through the setup of lighting and materials for all four projects.
+Each set of training comes with a companion chapter for rendering with Redshift.
+These additional chapters run through the setup of lighting and materials for all four projects.
 Each chapter covers a different material setup, so new users can learn the various nodes as they progress through the course.

 Boil

-looping matrices
+↓looping matrices

 Build a looping boiling flurry of voxels using Mograph and OpenVDB.